juroimoh/Dangan/README.md

 > this page is a work in progress
-> For Qianxun Chen → If you want to unlock the second level without playing, edit statistics.csv and edit the first rank to MEI.
+> for Qianxun Chen → if you want to unlock the second level without playing, edit statistics.csv and edit the first rank to MEI

 # Dangan (弾丸)